 There are many international trainees in a variety of training programs at Queen’s University.

-Postgraduate training agreements are currently in place between Queen’s University, Faculty of Health Sciences and sponsoring agencies from the following countries: Kuwait, Oman, Saudi Arabia, and the United Arab Emirates.
+Postgraduate training agreements are currently in place between Queen’s University, Faculty of Health Sciences and sponsoring agencies from the following countries: Bahrain, Kuwait, Oman, Saudi Arabia, and the United Arab Emirates.

 *Please note that all internationally sponsored trainees must complete the Pre-Entry Assessment Period (PEAP).
 Please review the conditions of the PEAP closely, training dates will be affected by this requirement.

 International Clinical Fellowship-without a postgraduate training agreement

 If you are a trainee from a country not mentioned in the above list and are interested in a clinical fellowship at Queen’s University, you will need to contact the program you are interested in directly to see if they have the capacity to accept new trainees.
 A postgraduate training agreement may be required before final approval by the Associate Dean, Postgraduate Medical Education.

 Acceptable sources of funding include foreign governments, foreign government agencies, health related charitable organizations or departmental funding.
 Private or personal funds are not acceptable.
 The Postgraduate Medical Education Office does not have funding for fellowships.

 The application package must include the following items: